pgp/XFiles/README.md

 Two main components:
 - XFiles application (that will be built as APK)
-- Roothelper native executable (embedded as binaries in the libs folder)
+- Roothelper native executable (which gets cloned from [here](https://github.com/pgp/XFilesRootHelper) and built automatically by the Android gradle script)

 ### Releases
 Prebuilt APKs are available in the [Releases](https://github.com/pgp/XFiles/releases) section of this repo.
 RootHelper standalone binaries will be available soon.